StarRealMan/StarNet/README.md

 --testarea for Area you want to test with (skip while training)

 ## Visualization
-* While Training, it will generate loss chart at the same time.
+* While Training, it will generate loss chart at the same time
 * Using sceneseg_test.py, just type in the room/sample num will save the result in pcd format at /data/savings
+* Using tensorboard (logdir = /log) to watch the loss curve

 ## Bug
 Error when using test app.
 It predict all the pointto be 'sofa'(class 11)